Updated: October 27, 2025

 Shop smart for coverage

-Get quotes from at least three insurers who work with people in your field.
-Companies that insure lawyers, consultants, or architects regularly know what claims look like and price accordingly.
-Skip the lowest quote if it means giving up coverage you actually need.
-Many insurers also give you a break when you bundle E&O with your other business insurance, so ask about package deals.
+Get quotes from at least three insurers who specialize in your profession.
+Companies that regularly insure lawyers, consultants or architects understand claims patterns and price accordingly.
+Avoid the lowest quote if it means sacrificing necessary coverage.
+Many insurers offer discounts when bundling E&O with other business insurance.

 4. 4